junoyun242/speedcheck/readMe.md

 ## Installation

-1. You need to install Nodejs to run this app
+1. You need to install Nodejs and typescript to run this app
 2. Clone This Repository
 3. `npm install`
+4. `tsc`
-4. `npm link`
+5. `npm link`

 ## Usage